Looking for HR metrics dashboard examples? Keep on reading.

 The employee retention dashboard is another good HR dashboard example.
 However, instead of focusing on employees, it focuses on retaining them.
 Because of this, it’s perfect for businesses that deal with employee turnover rates.

-One way to measure employee retention is by tracking how long new hires remain at your company.
+One way to measure employee retention is to track how long new hires remain at your company.
 You can then compare this number against previous years to see how well you’ve done.
-This way, you’ll know whether you need to change your hiring practices or not.
+This way, you’ll know whether you need to change your hiring practices.

-Another metric that you might want to track is the amount of time that employees spend working overtime.
-If you notice that your staff spends more than 40 hours per week working overtime, you may want to consider changing your policies.
+Another metric you might want to track is how much time employees spend working overtime.
+If you notice that your staff works overtime more than 40 hours per week, you may want to consider changing your policies.

 Other metrics that you might see in an employee retention dashboard include: